Mary Tyler Peabody Mann: Shared efforts with her husband

 During her husband's life she shared in all his benevolent and educational work.
 Her familiarity with modern languages enabled her to assist him greatly in his studies of foreign reforms.
 She was Horace Mann's private secretary for many years.
 She contributed to Common School Journal that he published.
-Mary Peabody Mann filled the role of president's wife and unofficial dean of women after Horace accepted the presidency of Antioch College, coeducational school.
-For the first time in the United States, the college provided men and women the same educational opportunities and programs.
+Mary Peabody Mann filled the role of president's wife and acted as unofficial Dean of Women after Horace accepted the presidency of Antioch College, a coeducational school in Ohio.
+Antioch is noteworthy for being the first college in the United States to provide men and women with the same educational opportunities and programs.

 Reformer

 Mary, like her husband, was a reformer.
 For instance, they both were very interested in education reform.
 During the Antebellum period, she wrote and spoke against slavery.
 In her book Christianity in the Kitchen: A Physiological Cookbook, Mary expresses that certain foods, like alcohol and oysters, are not healthy and other foods are good for one's health.
 She asserts that a person who is careful about choosing healthy foods is an example of true Christianity.